How do you start a business? You just start!

-We tested our assumptions with as many people as possible before over-investing in an idea no one cares about.
+We test our assumptions with as many people as possible before over-investing in an idea no one cares about.
 We’re not going to lie, approaching strangers will feel uncomfortable.
 Some tips to ease the nerves:

 3. Get advice from people who know more than you

 Working on your idea by yourself slows you down.
-We had mentors share their help, guidance, and advice using their real-world entrepreneurship experience.
+We have mentors share their help, guidance, and advice using their real-world entrepreneurship experience.
 Find people in your network who know more about some element of your idea than you.